BBeese/Interview-Prep/README.md

 - ORM vs ODM - Object Relational Mapper vs Object Document Mapper
 - SQL vs noSQL (non SQL) databases - MongoDB uses objects, non-relational database
 	- Relational databases use relations (typically called tables) to store data and then match that data by using common characteristics within the dataset
 	- All noSQL documents are JSON documents, which are complete entities that one can readily read and understand.
 Ease of use, scalable, wide availability.
+    - Flexible, no forced schemas
+    - Highly scalable, noSQL systems tend to have less features and are better performing and lightweight

+### DB concepts
+- ACID: Atomocity, Consistency, Isolation, Durability
+- BASE: Basically Available, Soft-state, Eventual consistency

 ## SQL